simprecicchiani/ThinkPad-T460s-macOS-OpenCore/PrtSc_key_map_to_F13.md

 # Guide to map PrtSc key to F13

-Simple way to get the PrtSc key useful
+Simple way to make PrtSc key useful

 ## Map into SSDT-PS2K

-Already included into my EFI
+Already done into my EFI

 <img src="/images/Screenshot 2020-03-30 at 15.32.36.png" height="300">

-## Set Screenshot shortcut in macOS
+## Set Screenshots shortcuts in macOS

 Default is ⇧⌘5, change it to F13 by simply pressing PrtSc on your keyboard